Help Miguel Hastings Get Emergency Surgery

 Miguel has dedicated his life to serving others.
 As a recruiter for Life University and Sherman College, he helped guide hundreds of students to discover their purpose and calling in chiropractic.
 His passion for chiropractic and his heart for people have made a lasting impact across Latin America, the United States, and beyond.

-At the 2000 Olympic Games in Sydney, Australia, Miguel was the official coordinator for chiropractic care for five Latin American countries.
-Representing Life University, he oversaw scheduling, credentials, and care logistics — helping bring chiropractic to the international sports stage.
-He even accompanied Dr. Sid Williams, who marched in the Olympic ceremonies representing Costa Rica.
+• At the 2000 Sydney Olympic Games, he was the official coordinator of chiropractic care for five Latin American countries, representing Life University.
+He even accompanied Dr. Sid Williams in the opening ceremonies as part of Costa Rica’s delegation.

 Just as he has been there for so many, this is our moment to be there for him.